fauzan660/websocket-chat-server/README.md

 # wslog

-A tiny(0.19mb) binary that sits between your websocket server and client logging data packets passing through
+A tiny(0.19mb) binary that sits between your websocket server and client logging data packets passing through No dependancies needed to run it.
+Just build and enjoy :)

 ## build